As you well know from this site, we love case studies!

 $1,000 per month is a lot of money.

-This is because this equates to tens of thousands of dollars when time and the magic of compounding is on your side.
+This is because this equates to tens of thousands of dollars in necessary retirement money if you need to delay retirement.

 How your side hustle can help you retire earlier summary

 We believe some aspiring retirees (5-10 years out) should think long and hard about full-time retirement and stopping work – completely.

 We also believe that turning any hobbies or passion projects even into a small income stream, can be very beneficial to your retirement income plan.